timalamenciak/elmo/docs/odk-workflows/components.md

 6) Add your template .tsv in src/templates.

-7) Make the file by running `sh run.sh make components/your-component-name.owl`
+7) Make the file by running `sh run.sh make components/your-component-name.owl`.
+This command will update the owl file from the ROBOT template and should be re-run when the template is updated.